pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-06-running-elixir.md

 Randomized with seed 977408
 ```

-Still failing?
-But we fixed it.
-But if we check the failing test is located in lib/hello.ex line 11 and not in the test file.
+Still, failing?
+But we fixed it. 🤔

+But if we check the failing test is located in `lib/hello.ex` line 11 and not in the test file.

-Well if we check the file at that location, it's documentation.
+Well if we check the file at that location, it's a documentation block.
 It looks like documentation but, if you check the second line of our test file, you see `doctest Hello`.
 Oh, we are also running tests that exist in the docs.
 Let's fix them as well:

 **lib/hello.ex**